thisisnabi/Blogger/README.md

 - Clean Architecture
 - Setting up our domain objects
 - Setting up usescases
-- Persist by using EF Core
+- Persist data by using EF Core
 - Expose our features

 ## Contributing